 March is coming, and never mind for the moment, what might happen soon in the NCAA tournament.
 This is a review of the things that have never happened.

 A No. 16 seed had never beaten a No. 1 seed until UMBC burst onto the scene two years ago.
 But here are 29 other things that have never happened in the NCAA tournament.

 Tennessee makes it to the Final Four.

 Yeah, that one’s still good.
-Timely, too, with the noise the Vols made last season.
+Timely, too, with the noise the Vols made in the 2019 season.
 That was their 22nd NCAA tournament appearance, and they have to figure they’re due to finally accomplish something 95 other schools have done.

 North Carolina and Duke meet in the NCAA tournament

 They’ve combined for 93 tournament appearances and 36 Final Fours.
 You’d think with that much time spent in the same bracket, they’d have run into each other by now.
 It’d take a lot of things to happen, but anything seems possible.
 By the way, Kentucky and Marquette have met 10 times – the most of any two schools.